 Fung has a deep interest in exploring cultures through travel and research.
+In early 2019, Fung traveled to Cambodia to connect with her roots and collect research for a new opera.
 She traveled to Southwest China in 2012 to study minority music and cultures, continuing research that previously inspired Yunnan Folk Songs (2011), commissioned by Fulcrum Point New Music in Chicago with support from the MAP Fund.
-As a composer whose trips often inspire her music, Fung also has explored diverse cultures in North Vietnam, Spain, and Indonesia.
+As a composer whose trips often inspire her music, Fung has also explored diverse cultures in North Vietnam, Spain, and Indonesia.
 She toured Bali in 2004, 2008, and 2010, and competed in the Bali Arts Festival as an ensemble member and composer in Gamelan Dharma Swara.
-She is planning a trip to Cambodia in 2019 to do research for a new opera.

 Fung has received numerous awards and grants, including the 2015 Jan V. Matejcek New Classical Music Award for achievement in new music from the Society of Composers, Authors, and Music Publishers of Canada (SOCAN), a Simon Guggenheim Foundation Fellowship, the New York Foundation for the Arts’ Gregory Millard Fellowship, and grants from ASCAP, BMI, American Music Center, MAP Fund, American Symphony Orchestra League, American Composers Forum, and the Canada Council for the Arts.
 She is an associate composer of the Canadian Music Centre and currently serves as Vice Chair of the board of the American Composers Forum.